vincefn/pyvkfft/README.rst

 - `pycuda` and CUDA developments tools (`nvcc`) for the cuda backend (optional)
 - `numpy`

-This package should be installed using pip or `python setup.py install`.
+This package can be installed from source using `python setup.py install`.

 Examples
 --------